membersheep/ems/README.md

 - Add settings: allow to select midi note number and midi channel for each track, and to name each track
 - Internal sequencer: write a more consistent internal clock which avoids yielding the current thread.
 Maybe use the java midi sequencer.
 - Get inputs only from the selected midi controller
-- Fix polygonal visualization (invert the track sorting to draw correctly)

 ## Input
 Akai LPD8